 Here’s a short definition:

-A conversion might be specified for example as: a click on the “add to cart” button, a new user creating his profile on your website, a new comment on your blog.
-Let me say that again: it can be any action you are interested in.
+A conversion might be specified, for example, as: a click on the “add to cart” button, a new user creating his profile on your website, a new comment on your blog.

 Why is all this hustle worth the effort

-Every website is created to achieve some kind of goal.
+Every website is created to achieve some kind of a goal.
 The goal can and will be different for different websites.
 New social website’s goal will probably be to attract as many new users as possible.
 E-commerce shop’s goal can be to sell as much stuff as possible.
-Simple website for a small mom-and-pop business might have a goal to attract as many new customers as possible.
+Simple website for a small mom-and-pop business might have a goal to attract as many new real-world customers as possible.

 If you have an e-commerce shop and each day you manage to sell 10 products, and that’s all you know when it comes to your performance, then you really know nothing.
-Looking only at the transfers themselves you can’t really tell whether 10 sales a day is good or bad.
+Looking only at the transfers themselves, you can’t really tell whether 10 sales a day is good or bad.
 For example: if you have 100 visitors a day then 10 sales is a great result, but if you have 100,000 visitors a day then a great result suddenly becomes a tragic one.

 You will be able to evaluate your efficiency only if you learn how to track your conversions.